'Prevention is better than cure' as the saying goes!

 Healthy life expectancy means the number of years that people can expect to live in "full health"—in other words, not hampered by disabling illnesses or injuries.
 For people living in the Black Country and West Birmingham the Healthy Life Expectancy is 58 years for men and 59 years for women.

-We aim to increase healthy life expectancy by 5 years by 2035 so that local people can be healthier and happier for longer.
+We aim to increase healthy life expectancy by five years by 2035 so that local people can be healthier and happier for longer.

 The top five risk areas that can contribute to people experiencing ill health younger are, smoking, poor diet, high blood pressure, obesity, and alcohol and drug use.
 Air pollution and lack of exercise also play a part.
 It is these areas which we want to focus on in our prevention programme.